Soccer-Liverpool stay in title hunt with Villa win

 BIRMINGHAM, England, May 10 (Reuters) - Sadio Mane headed the winner as Liverpool came from a goal down to edge Aston Villa 2-1 on Tuesday and keep alive their hopes of reclaiming the Premier League title from leaders Manchester City.

+The win moved Liverpool level with City on 86 points in the standings, but the champions have a game in hand which takes place on Wednesday when they travel to Wolverhampton Wanderers.

+Any hope of Villa coach Steven Gerrard giving his former club an easy ride was quickly dispelled as his team flew out of the blocks from kickoff in front of a boisterous home crowd.

-In front of a boisterous home crowd, Villa flew out of the blocks and took a third-minute lead when Liverpool goalkeeper Alisson spilled a header from Douglas Luiz straight back into the path of the Brazilian forward who fired in from close range.
+They took a third-minute lead when Liverpool goalkeeper Alisson spilled a header from Douglas Luiz straight back into the path of the Brazilian forward who fired in from close range, with defenders Kostas Tsimikasand Joel Matip both prostrate.

+It was his 15th league goal of the season, the third Liverpool player to reach at least that mark this campaign after Mohamed Salah and Diogo Jota.

 Villa striker Danny Ings forced some good saves from Alisson in the latter stages and had a goal ruled out for offside with less than five minutes remaining.
-However, Liverpool held firm to move level on 86 points with City.
+However, Liverpool held firm to move level with City, for 24 hours at least.

+"It was always going to be tough and we have to keep going.
+We're in the same position as we were before the game.
+It was a big game and another three points," Liverpool captain Jordan Henderson told Sky Sports.

+"We concentrate on what we need to do.
+It is another big game at the weekend, the FA Cup final and we have to recover for that.
+It is out of our control (the title race), we do not need to waste energy on that."

 (Reporting by Christian Radnedge Editing by Toby Davis)